lishaduck/deputy/README.md

 # Deputy

-Inspired by Sheriff, Deputy is a lightweight, strict, and powerful ESLint config.
+Inspired by [Sheriff], Deputy is a lightweight(ish), strict, and powerful TypeScript-first ESLint config.

 ## Philosophy